-- Participating physician, the physician will get approval for you. - Nonparticipating physician, the physician may not get approval for you.
+- Participating physician, the physician will get approval for you.

+• Nonparticipating physician, the physician may not get approval for you.
 Getting approval is your responsibility.
 See Chapter 5: Precertification.

-Assistant Surgeon Services

-Covered, but only when:

-- The complexity of the surgery requires an assistant; and - The facility does not have a resident or training program; or - The facility has a resident or training program, but a resident or intern on staff is not available to assist the surgeon.
+Assistant Surgeon Services Covered, but only when: • The complexity of the surgery requires an assistant; and• The facility does not have a resident or training program; or• The facility has a resident or training program, but a resident or intern on staff is not available to assist the surgeon.
+Bariatric Surgery Covered, but only if you meet HMSA's criteria and when: • The facility is located in the state of Hawaii, has a contract with HMSA to perform bariatric surgery and has a comprehensive weight management program; or• The facility is an approved Blue Distinction Center for bariatric surgery with an agreement for continuity of care in the state where the member primarily resides Colonoscopy (screening) Covered in accord with HMSA's medical policies.
+Cutting Surgery Covered, including preoperative and postoperative care.

-Bariatric Surgery

-Covered, but only if you meet HMSA's criteria.

-Colonoscopy (screening)

-Covered in accord with HMSA's medical policies.

-Cutting Surgery

-Covered, including preoperative and postoperative care.

 Please note: Nonparticipating providers may bill separately for preoperative care, the surgical procedure and postoperative care.
 In such cases, the total charge is often more than the eligible charge.
 You are responsible for any amount that exceeds the eligible charge.

-Non-cutting Surgery

-Covered.
-Examples of non-cutting surgical procedures include:

-- diagnostic endoscopic procedures;

-- diagnostic and therapeutic injections including catheters injections into joints, muscles, and tendons;

-- orthopedic castings;

-- destruction of localized lesions by chemotherapy (excluding silver nitrate), cryotherapy or electrosurgery; and

-- acne treatment.

-Reconstructive Surgery

-Covered, but only for corrective surgery required to restore, reconstruct or correct:

-- Any bodily function that was lost, impaired, or damaged as a result of an illness or injury. - Developmental abnormalities when present from birth and that severely impair or impede normal, essential bodily functions. - The breast on which a mastectomy was performed, and surgery for the reconstruction of the other breast to produce a symmetrical appearance (including prostheses).
+Non-cutting Surgery Covered.
+Examples of non-cutting surgical procedures include: • diagnostic endoscopic procedures;• diagnostic and therapeutic injections including catheters injections into joints, muscles, and tendons;• orthopedic castings;• destruction of localized lesions by chemotherapy (excluding silver nitrate), cryotherapy or electrosurgery; and• acne treatment.
+Reconstructive Surgery Covered, but only for corrective surgery required to restore, reconstruct or correct: • Any bodily function that was lost, impaired, or damaged as a result of an illness or injury.• Developmental abnormalities when present from birth and that severely impair or impede normal, essential bodily functions.• The breast on which a mastectomy was performed, and surgery for the reconstruction of the other breast to produce a symmetrical appearance (including prostheses).
 Treatment for complications of mastectomy and reconstruction, including lymphedema, is also covered.
 Complications of a non-covered cosmetic reconstructive surgery are not covered.

-Sigmoidoscopy (screening)

-Covered in accord with HMSA's medical policies.
+Sigmoidoscopy (screening) Covered in accord with HMSA's medical policies.
+Surgical Supplies Covered.

-Surgical Supplies